lechmazur/pgg_bench/README.md

 ### **Retaliation Rate**
 ![Retaliation Rate](/images/retaliation_bar.png)
 Bar chart of how often a model punishes someone who punished them in the **previous** round.
 GPT-4.5 Preview and two Claude Sonnet models demonstrate strong tit-for-tat tendencies.
 When punished, these models are more likely to seek revenge in the following round.
 There are markedly different strategies with some forgiving models rarely punishing those who previously punished them.
 High retaliators may create punishment cycles that reduce overall cooperation, while low retaliators might be exploited but potentially foster greater group success through forgiveness.

+The retaliation rate is not very different in the version of the game without public messages.

 ---